 Landfill leachates.

-In addition, parts II and III of Annex C to the Stockholm Convention list source categories that have the potential to include wastes containing or contaminated with unintentionally produced PCDD, PCDF, PCB, HCB, PeCB, or PCN.
+In addition, parts II and III of Annex C to the Stockholm Convention list source categories that have the potential to include wastes containing or contaminated with unintentionally produced PCDD, PCDF, PCB, HCB, PeCB,, PCN or HCBD.
 See section B of chapter II below.

 II.
 Relevant provisions of the Basel and Stockholm conventions